Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 ## Requirements

-As if the current build, it has the following system requirements:
+As of the current build, it has the following system requirements:

 [Python 3.0](https://www.python.org/downloads/) or later